top of page

 The Bentley Arena, which cost $45 million to build, is part of the university’s comprehensive 10-year capital plan to modernize and expand the campus.
 Designed to be a “living lab”, the arena provides hands-on experience for students across many majors, with the gameday presentation run almost entirely by Bentley students.

-Varsity hockey teams have represented Bentley since 1977, initially competing at the Division Three and Two levels.
-In 1999 Bentley moved up to Division One, becoming an inaugural member of the Atlantic Hockey Conference in 2003.
-The Falcons have yet to qualify for the NCAA tournament.
+Hockey began at Bentley in the mid-1960s as a club team, gaining varsity status in 1977.
+The team won consecutive ECAC3 Titles in 1980 and 1981.
+In 1998, Bentley moved up to Division One, becoming an inaugural member of the Atlantic Hockey Conference in 2003.
+The Falcons have qualified for one NCAA Tournament in 2025.

 There is a small concession stand at the east end of the arena.
-The menu isn’t the most extensive you’ll come across, but the staff at Bentley Arena have all the bases covered with the menu.
+The menu isn’t the most extensive you’ll come across, but all the bases are covered here.

 Atmosphere 3

-Stadium Journey’s most recent visit to Bentley Arena occurred over the 2021 Thanksgiving break, so the crowd may not have been fully representative of the Falcon experience.
+Stadium Journey’s most recent visit to Bentley Arena occurred during the semifinals of the 2026 AHA tournament, which coincided with spring break, so the crowd may not have been fully representative of the Falcon experience.
 Still, the Bentley staff put on an entertaining show for visiting fans.

 Neighborhood 4

 The building of Bentley Arena has elevated the program from an afterthought in the Boston hockey scene to a popular destination for local hockey fans.
-From the old days of the JAR, when attendance could be counted on fingers, Bentley has steadily climbed the national attendance rankings since the opening of the Bentley Arena.
-Average attendance over the first half of the 2021-22 season is approaching 1,400 fans per game.
+From the old days of the JAR, when attendance could be counted on fingers, Bentley has seen increased attendance and attention since the opening of their on-campus arena.
+Attendance has settled in consistently between 1,400 and 1,500 fans per game over the past several seasons.

-The turnout from the student body is strong and the building is filled to the brim with suburban hockey fans night after night.
-One notable difference in a Bentley hockey crowd is that it seems to be more family-oriented than other local schools.
-Perhaps this is due to the school’s location outside of the city, where it is more accessible to families of hockey fans.
+Turnout from the student body is generally strong, and the building is filled with suburban hockey fans night after night.
+One notable characteristic of a Bentley hockey crowd is that it seems to skew younger than other local schools.
+Perhaps this is due to the school’s location outside of the city, where it is more accessible to families.

 Access 4

-Greater Boston isn’t the most accessible area for motorists to get around.
-Traffic jams, construction projects, and detours are a way of life in this part of the country.
-The Bentley campus is located just a few miles from the intersection of Interstates 90 (the Mass Pike) and 95 (also known as Route 128).
+Greater Boston isn’t the easiest area for motorists to get around.
+Traffic jams, construction projects and detours are a way of life in this part of the country.
+The Bentley campus is located just a few miles from the intersection of Interstate-90 (the Mass Pike) and I-95 (also known as Route 128).
 Detailed driving directions to Bentley Arena can be found here.
 Boston’s subway system does not serve Waltham, but the MBTA 554 bus reaches the Bentley campus.

-An open concourse encircles the rink, containing in-demand standing-room views of the action.
+An open concourse encircles the rink, containing in-demand standing room views of the action.
 Lining the concourse are the concession stand, history displays, murals of Bentley students and staff, and The Cube.
 Take a peek into the operations center, staffed entirely by students learning the trade.
-Lines at the concession stand can get long during intermission but move pretty quickly.
-The restrooms are new, clean, and ample for a typical Bentley hockey crowd.
+Lines at the concession stand can get long during intermission, but move pretty quickly.
+Restrooms are new, clean, and ample for a typical Bentley hockey crowd.

-Parking may be the biggest negative mark against the Bentley Arena.
-There is a small lot for prepaid and handicapped parking, but this fills up fast.
-If you want the convenience of this lot, reserve your spot early.
-Otherwise, you will have to scramble for limited areas around the school’s other athletic facilities, on Access Road, or the main campus.
-Bentley provides shuttles for fans parked away from the arena.
+Parking near the arena can be an issue.
+There is a lot for prepaid and handicapped parking right across the street from the arena, but if you want the convenience of this lot, reserve your spot early.
+Otherwise, you will have to scramble for limited spots around the school’s other athletic facilities, on Access Road, or on the main campus.
+Bentley provides shuttles for fans parked further from the arena.
 More parking information can be found here.

 Return on Investment 5